oev-berlin/api-portal/README.md

 The user stories could be written by any stack-holder without any previous knowledge in development.
 This will contribute to the TDD approach.

-_We can test snapshots by pixels with Playwright_

 - Write requirement.
 - we translate into failed tests.
 - we implement the code to pass the test and fulfill the requirements.